Norton Seal Man driving his car

 Safecar.gov.
 Want to know if your car is affected by a recall?
 Check out www.safercar.gov for news and updates, and use the search tool to look up recalls specific to your vehicle.

 Sign up for alerts.
-Get timely recall updates via email by subscribing to the NHTSA’s recall notification service.
-You also can download the SaferCar app for Apple or Android devices.
+Get timely recall updates via email by subscribing to the NHTSA’s recall notification service (Opens in a new tab).
+You also can download the SaferCar app for Apple (Opens in a new tab) or Android (Opens in a new tab) devices.

 Recall letter.
 Usually, you’ll receive a recall letter with a description of the defect, potentials risks and warning signs, how the problem will be fixed by the manufacturer, and instructions as to what to do next.
 Bring this with you when you go to the dealership.